notquitethereyet/ai-image-classifier/README.md

-# AI vs Human Art Classifier
+# AI vs Human Taken Classifier

 This project implements a deep learning model to distinguish between AI-generated and human-made artwork.
 Using transfer learning with state-of-the-art convolutional neural networks, the classifier achieves high accuracy in identifying subtle differences between AI and human artistic styles.